In This Article

 You, too, may be an enabler.
 There are no particular personality traits that make someone an enabler.
-Instead, your emotional connection to the person in need of help can cause you to exhibit enabling behavior.
+Instead, it's your emotional connection to the person in need that can cause you to enable them.

-The closer you are to that person, the more likely you are to enable their behaviors without knowing that this could have damaging consequences.
+The closer you are to that person, the more likely you are to enable them.
 This is because the closer you are, the more likely you are to accept, forgive, and trust them when they tell you they’re making changes.
-Plus, the more likely you are to fear hurting the individual or pushing them further away.

-Unfortunately, many enablers struggle to understand the addiction and recovery process.
-Here are eight signs that you might be enabling an addict in your life:
+Unfortunately, many enablers struggle to understand the recovery process.
+Here are 8 signs that you might be enabling an addict in your life:

 1. You deny their behaviors.

 Denial is a tell-tale sign of an enabler.
 Because you’re so close to the person in need, you don’t want to believe that they’re really doing what they’re doing - that their poor behavior has become a pattern, in need of professional help.